ElanMedoff/josh-css/rendering logic 1/README.md

 **this includes `0px`!!!**

+## Margins must touch to collapse!

-## Margins blocked by padding or a border don't collapse
+1. Margins blocked by padding or a border don't collapse

 i.e. if the `<div>` in the previous example had some padding at the bottom, the margin of the child wouldn't be transferred to the outside

-## Margins blocked by a gap
+2. Margins blocked by a gap don't collapse

 Say you have a parent with a fixed height, and a child with a smaller height, the margin of the child and the margin of the parent's sibling wont' collapse.

+3. Margins blocked by a scroll container don't collapse

 ## Margins can collapse in the same direction

+If the parent has a scroll container by using the `overflow` property, margin on the child won't collapse with the parent's sibling

 ```scss
 .parent {